-Assessment, Inventory, and Monitoring Strategy
+Assessment, Inventory and Monitoring (AIM)

 AIM is…

-- Structured Implementation
+- Structured implementation

 -

+Guides monitoring program development, implementation, and data use for decision makers.
 AIM monitoring starts with identifying clear management questions to inform when, where, and how often to collect data.
 This and all other steps of AIM implementation are supported by a network of subject matter experts including State Leads, Monitoring Coordinators, and the BLM National Operations Center.
 Collectively, the AIM Team provides practitioner support with:

 - Contracting support for field crew hiring and other services